Katalin Zsiga

 Biography

-Katalin Zsiga is a PhD student in the Department of International Development.
-Katalin is currently working on her PhD in Development Studies with reference to Emerging Economies.
-She completed her MSc in Social Anthropology at the London School of Economics and Political Science and holds a BA in Applied Psychology and Sociology from the University of Brighton.
+Katalin is currently finalising her PhD research in Development Studies with reference to Emerging Economies.
+She completed a MSc at the London School of Economics and Political Science and holds a BA in Applied Psychology and Sociology from the University of Brighton.

-With over 15 years of management experience in the education and development sectors, within various settings around the world, Katalin has broad experience in charity programme management and worked with disadvantaged communities in Africa, China, Cambodia, and Indonesia.
+She has received the Tony Gale Prize from the British Psychological Society for her undergraduate dissertation – a study that partially inspired her current research.
+With over 15 years of management experience in the education and development sectors within various settings around the world, Katalin has worked with disadvantaged communities in Africa, China, Cambodia, and Indonesia.

 Research